Liberty Bell Museum: 21st century

 On January 11, 2022, Zion's Consistory, the church's governing body, announced plans to put the church up for sale in late 2022 because of "declining membership and financial problems related to the COVID-19 pandemic."
 While the announcement did not indicate how the potential sale might impact the future of the Liberty Bell Museum, a consistory spokesperson indicated that preserving the museum was the church's "highest priority."

-Allentown Flag Day Association

-The museum serves as the headquarters of the Allentown Flag Day Association, which was established on July 3, 1907 by local residents Joe Hart and General Harry Clay Trexler.
-It is the oldest incorporated Flag Day Association in the United States.
-The Association's most notable event occurred in 1922, when 50,000 people attended an event honoring General John J. Pershing with an award.